roughike/streaming_shared_preferences/README.md

 You can use a `StreamBuilder` if you want, but that requires you to pass in the `initialData` argument that already exists as `defaultValue` on a `Preference`.
 One other benefit of PreferenceBuilder is that it will also nag at you if you accidentally create `Preference` objects in the build method (which is not good for performance).

+### Go simple if you don't have a lot of preferences

 If you have only one `Preference` in your app, it might make sense to create and listen to a `Preference` inline:

 ```dart